wisorlab/Data-Stream-Processing/Triggered_Events/README.md

 Triggered_Events
 ======================

-Scripts categorized within the 'Triggered_Events' domain are scripts which make use of a TTL track, alongside the data stream itself, to process or interpret the data.
+Scripts categorized within the 'Triggered_Events' domain are scripts which make use of a TTL track to process or interpret the data.

 ### Table of Contents